 Don’t overlook your conclusion paragraph.
 It’s where you close your thoughts in a powerful way.
-It’s also your chance to invite your readers to engage further by reading more posts, or buy a product, while understanding the whole message you just wrote in your post.
-Like the ending of a book -it should NOT be a waste of your readers time, nor yours, and it should not disappoint!
+It’s also your chance to invite your readers to engage further by reading more posts, or buying a product while understanding the whole message you just wrote in your post.
+Like the ending of a book -it should NOT be a waste of your reader’s time, nor yours, and it should not disappoint!

 7- Use Custom Permalinks

-Your post url is also a very important part of your post.
-So, if your post title is “My Daily Routine For A Healthy Skin”, make sure your post url also have it in it.
-I believe things like “for” and “a” are called “stop words” and are unnecessary in your post url structure, as Google filters them out.
+Your post URL is also a very important part of your post.
+So, if your post title is “My Daily Routine For A Healthy Skin”, make sure your post URL also has the title in it.
+I believe things like “for” and “a” are called “stop words” and are unnecessary in your post URL structure, as Google filters them out.
 Here’s a list of 2016’s stop words.

 The best permalink would be your blog address, followed by the blog title, I believe.
 The Blogger/Blogspot platform gives you no option and adds the year/month before the post -which is also fine.
 WordPress gives you several options under Settings > Permalink.